-20.1 The Risk and Resilience Team undertake an annual audit programme testing management arrangements in place across all Schools.
-The audit programme is a structured process of collecting information, analysing evidence and providing an assurance opinion on the efficiency, effectiveness and reliability of the total health and safety management system.
+- 20.1 The Community Safety and Resilience Team undertake an annual audit programme, testing management arrangements in place across all LA Maintained schools and the VA and Academy schools that have chosen to engage the Council as their Competent Adviser. - 20.2 The audit programme is a structured process of collecting information, analysing evidence and providing an assurance opinion on the efficiency, effectiveness and reliability of the total health and safety management system.
 The aim is to provide assurance to the Council of the adequacy of the systems in place or where necessary, recommendations for corrective action to ensure compliance with Health and Safety legislation and regulation.
 The key elements of the audit process identifies and follows the requirements of HSG 65 Plan, do, Check and Act Cycle (HSE 2013).

-20.2 Inspection of School premises by the Appointed Safety Representative
+20.3 Inspection of School premises by the Appointed Safety Representative

-- Safety Representatives should submit a written request for an inspection at least 14 days prior to any proposed inspection date (including location of proposed inspection), with alternative dates, and preferably when the relevant manager is available to attend the inspection. - The request should be forwarded to the relevant Health and Safety Committee who will ensure that other interested parties are informed of the date and time of the inspection; - Safety Representatives should record when they have undertaken an inspection, and the report should be forwarded to the relevant Manager who will discuss the report with the Safety Representative and ensure corrective action is taken to rectify any problems identified; - Reports should not be delayed awaiting completion of remedial work or proposed action and for any actions that may have not been resolved these can be discussed at the relevant Health and Safety Committee.
+- Safety Representatives should submit a written request for an inspection at least 14 days prior to any proposed inspection date (including location of proposed inspection), with alternative dates, and preferably when the relevant manager is available to attend the inspection. - The request should be forwarded to the relevant Health and Safety Committee who will ensure that other interested parties are informed of the date and time of the inspection; - Safety Representatives should record when they have undertaken an inspection, and the report should be forwarded to the relevant Manager who will discuss the report with the Safety Representative and ensure corrective action is taken to rectify any problems identified;

+Reports should not be delayed awaiting completion of remedial work or proposed action and for any actions that may have not been resolved these can be discussed at the relevant Health and Safety Committee.